-Why Our Office Provides Dentistry Without Amalgam
+Why Our Practice Decided On Dentistry Without Amalgam

-Everything wears out, and your silver fillings are no different.
-They withstand stressful and significant biting forces on a daily basis, and as they get older, they break, leak and can cause damaging fractures on teeth.
-Over time, metal amalgam fillings can actually soak up water, causing them to swell and break free from the tooth.
-At this point, your tooth is more prone to tooth decay and sensitivity.
+Almost everything wears out, and your silver fillings will not be any exception.
+They endure stress-filled and significant biting forces on a daily basis, and as they age, they crack, leak and may bring about damaging fractures on the teeth.
+Over time, metal amalgam fillings can, in fact, soak up water, causing them to swell and even break away from the teeth.
+When this occurs, your tooth is far more at risk of tooth decay and tenderness.

 Porcelain Bridges • Sleep Apnea • Bonding • Instant Orthodontic Procedure (IOP) • Dental Implants • Full and Partial Dentures